-ADJUS-139 Criminal Gangs and Terrorism
+ADJUS-139 Criminal Gangs and Terrorism 3 Units: 54 hours of lecture, per term, LR, DG

 This course is an introduction to modern gangs, domestic and foreign terrorists, their philosophy, history, social psychological structure, and impact on the community as well as law enforcement.
 Students will be exposed to a review of treatment approaches, a study of legal codes affecting gang enhancements and the prosecution of gang members.
 In addition, there will be a discussion of prison gangs and their impact on the community and the success of treatment programs both in the institutions and community.